IsisCB/IsisCB-Carpentry/workingWithTheCBTutorial.md

 > Note: you can also manually change the tracking status to **Proofed** and the record status to **Active** using the orange **Proof and Activate** button next to the record status dropdown in the top left of the citation curation interface

-> Note: though you can manually change the tracking status of a record in this tab it is more efficient to change the record tracking status in bulk using the [**Bulk Change**](#313-bulk-change-citations) functionality of the Citation Management Interface
+> Note: though you can manually change the tracking status of a record in this tab it is more efficient to change the record tracking status in bulk using the [**Bulk Change**](#313-bulk-change-citations) functionality of the **Citation Management interface**

 [^ Up to Table of Contents](#table-of-contents)

 ---
 ###  2.2.2 Attaching Subjects and a Category

 Attaching subjects and categories is perhaps the most important and most thoughtful part of the curation process.
-Subject tagging citations is what turns them from individual bibliographic references to materials into a richly interconnected conceptual network.
+Subject tagging citations is what turns them from individual bibliographic references to materials in a richly-interconnected conceptual network.
 And attaching categories creates the conceptual hierarchy for the print version of the bibliography.

 [^ Up to Table of Contents](#table-of-contents)